thouis/malis_large_volumes/README.md

 ## Why another implementation?
 There is already a fast c++ implementation at github.com/turagalab/malis.
 So why did we reimplement this?
-The existing implementation is not as memory efficient as possible, and becomes prohibitively memory-demanding to compute malis for large volumes (hence the name malis_large_volumes here).
+The existing implementation is not as memory efficient as possible, and it becomes prohibitively memory-demanding to compute malis for large volumes (hence the name malis_large_volumes here).
 This implementation computes malis with a lower memory footprint, but unfortunately at the cost of more computation time.